Workshop and Tour

 Both beginners & experienced photographers will benefit from this workshop.
 I will work closely with you to address strengths and weaknesses.
 All can expect to be challenged.

 I prefer to keep workshops small, ensuring that each person will have lots of one-on-one instruction.
-Each workshop is limited to 8 people.
+Each workshop is limited to 8 people plus our instructors and drivers.

 Lodging, Transportation, and Meals